 It’s never too early, or too late, to make bone health a priority.
-Ten million Americans have osteoporosis, a disease that makes bones become weak and more likely to break, and another 34 million have low bone mass, putting them at risk for osteoporosis.
+Ten million Americans have osteoporosis, a disease that makes bones become weak and more likely to break, and another 44 million have low bone mass, putting them at risk for osteoporosis according to the National Osteoporosis Foundation.

 What role do milk and dairy foods play in bone health?